Two hundred five days and a day after another death we tip-toed over sage, first-snow and sand and

 he knelt beside every one of them saying they are some kind of staircase and never forget vibrations

+they hum.
 Something you don’t know?
 A thousand horse tails are strung on bows locked inside a

 thousand violin cases.